mdewey/dotnet-mac-sample/README.md

 To use EF Core we need to add a `DataContext` to our project and register the new `DataContext` with our web app.
 The `DataContext` is an in code representation of your database.
 We will running our queries against this later.

-First, lets create a new DataContext.
+Next, we need to create a new `DataContext`.
 In the `Models` folder, Create a new file called `CoffeeContext.cs` and paste the follow code:

 >IMPORTANT: Update the namespace from `dotnet_mac_sample` to your namespace.
 You can find your namespace in your `Startup.cs` file